jvdcorrea/jvdcorrea/README.md

 ### Hi there 👋

-Currently using C# and learning about Cybersecurity Working as IFS ERP Software Engineer
+Currently using C# and learning about Cybersecurity. also working as IFS ERP Software Engineer.

 <!--
 **jvdcorrea/jvdcorrea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.